 Drunk driving remains a major problem in Atlanta and across Georgia.
-Of 1,192 people killed in motor vehicle accidents in Georgia in 2012, 25 percent had a blood-alcohol concentration of 0.08 percent, the legal limit, according to the National Highway Traffic Safety Administration (NHTSA).
+Of 1,192 people killed in motor vehicle accidents in Georgia in 2012, 25 percent had a blood-alcohol concentration of 0.08 percent, the legal limit, based on NHTSA statistics.
 Across the country, 10,322 people were killed in alcohol-impaired-driving crashes in 2012, accounting for nearly a third of the motor traffic fatalities in the United States.

 Contact us today to discuss your case.
-You can speak to a lawyer from Millar & Mixon, LLC by calling our office or submitting our online form.
+You can speak to a lawyer from The Millar Law Firm by calling our office or submitting our online form.
 In your first phone call, we can discuss without charge the facts of your case and all options available to you to recover money for your bills and trauma.
 If we accept your case, we will represent you on a contingency-fee basis.
 This means that you won’t pay any fees for our services unless we recover money for you.

 Seeking Compensation for DUI Accident Victims and Families

-Georgia law allows people who are injured by drunk drivers or who lose family members in DUI accidents to seek compensation for their losses through personal injury and wrongful death lawsuits.
+Georgia law allows people who are injured by drunk drivers or who lose family members in DUI accidents to be paid for losses through personal injury and wrongful death claims, settlements or legal action.

 In addition to paying compensation for injuries suffered in an accident, the party or parties responsible for a Georgia drunk driving crash may be ordered to pay punitive damages as well.
-These damages are meant to punish and deter egregious misconduct.
+These damages are meant as a form of punishment and to discourage future driving while drunk or drugged.
 Unlike some other types of personal injury cases, there is no cap on damages in Georgia drunk driving accident cases.

 The parties you may seek compensation from in a DUI accident lawsuit include:

-- The drunk driver – Georgia and all other U.S. states make it a crime to drive with a blood-alcohol concentration (BAC) at or above 0.08 percent.
+- The drunk driver – Georgia and all other U.S. have made it criminal to drive when one’s blood-alcohol concentration (BAC) is at or more than 0.08 percent.
 A driver in Georgia can also be charged with DUI if he or she has a lower BAC because the law includes impairment caused by drug use, or “drugged driving.”

 - Bar, restaurant or store – Georgia law also says that bars, restaurants and stores that sell alcohol to a minor or to someone who was noticeably intoxicated, knowing that the person was soon going to drive a vehicle, can be held responsible for any harm the driver causes.
 This is called “dram shop liability.”